 9.In order to expand the online individual income tax filing system, the online tax filing system for Microsoft Windows users was launched in May 2019, following the successful rollout for Mac users in 2018.
 Taxpayers can easily and conveniently file tax returns without downloading software.
 A total of 859,746 cases were declared through online tax filing system in 2019.

 11.Customs adopted Radio Frequency Identification(RFID) e-seal system to control and monitor containers entering and exiting at container terminals in various port areas.
 There are approximate 40,000 transshipment containers which do not need to be escorted by customs officers.
-We saved the operational cost of carriers about NT$24 million and 65,000 hours of operational time annually.
+We saved about NT$24 million in operational cost of carriers and 65,000 hours of operational time annually.

 12.Customs established the “Customs-Port-Trade Single Window” for cross-border trade by integrating three existing IT systems, which were e-Customs, e-Trade, and e-Port, to form a one-stop service environment for traders.
 It also reduces the operation cost for traders by about NT$860 million per year.